 As one of the most biodiverse countries on the planet, Costa Rica is a logical place for conservation projects.

-Gathering data to support long-term conservation is a key goal here.
-On wildlife conservation internships you can learn more about the delicate balance of ecosystems and try your hand at research techniques like biological surveying and camera trapping.
+On wildlife conservation internships, you can learn more about the delicate balance of ecosystems and gain valuable skills in research techniques like biological surveying and camera trapping.

-You too can get involved in protecting life on land.
-Taking part in a wildlife conservation program will help you learn more about environmental issues and take an active role in addressing them.
+You too can get involved in safeguarding life on land.
+Taking part in a wildlife conservation program will help you learn more about environmental challenges and take an active role in addressing them.

 Meet Matthew – a wildlife conservation volunteer in South Africa

 "My experience was nothing but the best!
 It lived up to my expectations and then some".
 Matthew Greenhalgh, aspiring conservationist and wildlife photographer, shares his experience of joining a wildlife volunteer expedition in Limpopo, South Africa.